spaelling/azure-security-review/README.md

 Get-Module -ListAvailable | Where-Object {$_.Name -like "*Microsoft.Graph.*"} | Update-Module -Force
 ```

-Alternative is to use `MicrosoftGraphPS`
+And then use `MicrosoftGraphPS` to remove old versions.

 ```powershell
 Install-Module -Name MicrosoftGraphPS